🔍 Part 1 – Overview of the Prompts Tab

 • Tags & Funnel Stage

-You can assign tags to organize queries by theme (e.g., electric car, suvs under 30000) and label them by funnel stage (Top / Middle / Bottom of Funnel).
+You can assign tags to organize prompts by theme (e.g., electric car, suvs under 30000) and label them by funnel stage (Top / Middle / Bottom of Funnel).

-Helps you understand where in the customer journey the query belongs.
+Helps you understand where in the customer journey the prompt belongs.

 • AI Providers

-Icons indicate which AI models are answering the query:
+Icons indicate which AI models are answering the prompt:

 • ✦ AI Overview